opendilab/DI-engine-docs/source/04_best_practice/custom_model.rst

 Observe here that the method either returns \ ``'maqac_continuous', ['ding.model.template.maqac']``\ or \ ``'qac', ['ding.model.template.qac']``\.
 In both cases, the first item in the return tuple is the name registered with DI-engine's model registry mechanism.
 The second item gives an indication of the file path of where the model file is located.

 When using the configuration file ``cfg.policy.model``, DI-engine will correspondingly pass each argument into the model registered with DI-engine's registry mechanism.
 (For example, argument ``obs_shape``, ``action_shape`` etc will be passed into `QAC <https://github.com/opendilab/DI-engine/blob/main/ding/model/template/qac.py#L13>`_ ).
-The required neural network is then automatically generated in the model class based on the incoming parameters (e.g. a fully connected layer (FC) for vector input and a convolution (Conv) for image input).
+The required neural network is then automatically generated in the model class based on the incoming arguments (e.g. a fully connected layer (FC) for vector input and a convolution (Conv) for image input).

 How to customize the neural network model
 ----------------------------------